-Our Property Law Committee and Property and Land Law Reform sub-committee welcome the opportunity to consider and respond to the Environment, Climate Change and Land Reform Committee's call for views on the Land Reform (Scotland) Act 2016 (Register of Persons Holding a Controlled Interest in Land) (Scotland) Regulations 2021 (the Regulations).
+Our Property Law Committee and Property and Land Law Reform sub-committee welcome provide evidence to the Environment, Climate Change and Land Reform Committee's on the Land Reform (Scotland) Act 2016 (Register of Persons Holding a Controlled Interest in Land) (Scotland) Regulations 2021 (the Regulations).
 We have the following comments to put forward for consideration.